Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động05/11/2024

-Scientists have discovered that the icy crust of Titan - Saturn's largest moon - includes a layer of insulating methane-rich ice up to 9.7 km thick.
-This increases the possibility of alien life.
+Scientists have discovered that the icy crust of Titan - Saturn's largest moon - includes a 9.7km thick layer of insulating methane-rich ice.
+This raises the possibility of alien life.

-Titan is famous for its landscape, which NASA describes as resembling a second Earth.
+Titan is famous for its landscape, which NASA has described as resembling a second Earth.

 Tìm ra thứ giúp sự sống tồn tại ở nơi gần như giống hệt Trái Đất- Ảnh 1.